wainwrightmark/capacitor_bindings/README.md

 npx cap run android
 ```

-You can aslo do `npx cap open android` to open the project in android studio.
+You can also do `npx cap open android` to open the project in android studio.

 ### Enabling Capacitor on the web